chaseruppert/chaseruppert.github.io/2011-03_UDKBlog/udkblog.md

 The blog posts demonstrate my introduction to UnrealScript and figuring out how one of the example projects works (namely, how to get the avatar to play a punch-like animation after a keyboard/mouse press).

+Here are the UnrealScript assets for the project:
+* (BrawlerGame.zip)
+* (Brawler UnrealScript Readme.docx)

 ## 2011-03-16

 Summary: created a new weapon class that emulates a short-range melee attack.